soundpress/RulesOfNYC/docs/c14/index.rst

 *§ 50-05 Prevailing Wage Requirement Orders.* ::

 a.
-After receiving from the Comptroller a Report and Recommendation with a summary of the underpayment setting forth the respective amounts of Prevailing Wage underpayment and interest due to each Building Service Employee and the complete hearing record, the Agency shall issue an Order, which shall include instructions for payment of any such respective amounts of Prevailing Wage underpayment and interest to the Comptroller.
+After receiving from the Comptroller a Report and Recommendation with a summary of the underpayment setting forth the respective amounts of Prevailing Wage underpayment and interest due to each Building Service Employee, the proposed civil penalty and the complete hearing record, the Agency shall issue an Order, which shall include instructions for payment of any such respective amounts of Prevailing Wage underpayment, interest and civil penalty to the Comptroller.

 b.
 If the Agency approves a Stipulation of Settlement, it shall have the full force and effect of an Order of the Agency.